-The idea for this incredible project was born, when a woman called our hotline after her boyfriend had beaten her – almost to death - with a hammer.
-Immediately we found space for this young woman and arranged for the police to bring her to shelter.
+The idea for this incredible project was born, when a woman called our hotline after her boyfriend had beaten her – almost to death.
+Immediately we found space for this young woman.
 There was one problem.
 She had a 110-pound Great Dane whom she refused to leave behind.
 The dog had saved her life by lying on top of her during the attack and taking the majority of the blows.
-As a result, he sustained many broken bones, including a hip and two ribs.
-She refused to abandon her angel, as she called him.
-Knowing her life was in danger, we agreed.
+As a result, he sustained many broken bones.

 The giant Dane was the first animal to live at Rose Brooks Center, but he was only the first.

 To read more about J. Matthew and his mom, visit https://inbloom.rosebrooks.org/j-matthews-legacy/